KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

+Version 2.1.2.2 - November 24, 2021

+- Fixed the issue where the plugin cannot check for an update [#151](https://github.com/KoenZomers/KeePassOneDriveSync/issues/151)

 Version 2.1.2.1 - May 22, 2020

 - Bugfix causing opening of the KeePassOneDriveSync about dialog to crash KeePass.
 Thanks to Drew O'Hara for letting me know!